CHENyiru3/CHENyiru3.github.io/_posts/trajectory+pseudotime.md

   - psedotime analysis
   - my_study_note
 ---
+Welcome to Chen's learning blog!
+This is a space where I share my thoughts, experiences, and insights on mostly bioinformatics, many biomedical, some computor science!
+Whether you're a fellow enthusiast or simply curious, I invite you to join me on this journey as we explore the captivating world of gene, protein, RNA... and codes.

+So, sit back, grab a beverage, and let's dive into the fascinating realm of single-cell trajectory and pseudotime analysis together!
+But just introduction.

 - dataset: detect the same section for sc data, lasting for several days
 - then package them into a dataset, using this dataset to visualize the cell change along the time change. (the color in the heatmap means the days )